Updated November 7th, 2018, to reflect price changes and add new information

 No headphone jack?
 No problem

 Housed in aluminum, the drivers are fairly durable.
 Pair that with a braided, tangle-resistant cable, and these are easy to regularly carry around.
-That said, the cable is a double-edged sword, because it still feels cheap.
+That said, the cable is a double-edged sword because it still feels cheap.
 Then again, who’s surprised?
 After all, these are the best earbuds under $50.
 In all fairness, things get more luxurious once you start listening to them.
-Aside from overemphasized, harsh highs, these make for an enjoyable listen.
-Connecting is easy via a standard 3.5mm jack.
-A single long-press of the multi-function button lets you access personal assistants like Google Now and Siri.
+And connecting is easy via a standard 3.5mm jack.

 The Shure SE112-GR provide the best sound for earbuds under $50

-The Shure SE112-GR shouldn’t come as a big surprise; the brand has a well-earned reputation for quality audio products.
+The Shure SE112-GR shouldn’t come as a big surprise.
+The brand has a well-earned reputation for quality audio products.
 These come with an in-line mic option, but those cost around $60, which puts them outside of the earbuds under $50 price range.
-Opting out of the mic puts these earbuds under $50.
-That price makes it one of the more expensive earbuds on this list, but oh, so worth it.

 Shure SE112-GRFull Review